abhinavmodugula/reading_log/README.md

 **Demo**
 ---
+GIF of Creating new book and adding a log entry: https://giphy.com/gifs/VGJy7uIBT43XtrCbch/html5.
-![Gif not found, instead go to the live website] (https://giphy.com/gifs/VGJy7uIBT43XtrCbch/html5)
+There's much more!
+So, head to the live website [here](http://amodug1664.pythonanywhere.com/)